German chancellor Angela Merkel faces last Bundestag question time before election | DW | 23.06.2021

 At the December 2018 question time, for example, far-right AfD MP Martin Hebner said the German chancellor had isolated Germany in the EU.
 The "vast majority" of the (at the time) 28 EU states were against the UN migration pact, he claimed."Shall we count them?”
 Merkel responded.
 "We can count together.
 And then we'll see that we land at fewer than 14 [EU member states].""With pleasure!"
 Hebner continued.
 "But I see Ms. Merkel how nervous you've become."To laughter and applause in the chamber, Merkel responded: "Excuse me, of course, for the interruption.
 I just wanted to say, as a physicist, when it comes to numbers, I really care about the truth."

-The first question came from AfD politician Albracht Glaser, who was scolded by Bundestag President Schäuble for exceeding his allocated speaking time.
+This Wednesday the first question came from AfD politician Albrecht Glaser, who was scolded by Bundestag President Schäuble for exceeding his allocated speaking time.

 "How does the government view the EU's attacks on German statehood?"
 Glaser eventually asked, pointing to recent comments in which the EU Commission said it considers the ruling of Germany's Constitutional Court on the ECB's bond purchases to be a "dangerous precedent."